 Honorable Mention Award(s) of $2,500

 The competition is open to high school seniors.
-Award winners must have applied and been accepted as an art major at Mercyhurst University.
-Students must remain Art majors in order to retain their scholarship.
+Each student must submit eight to twelve digital images in any medium.
+A cross section of art forms is suggested.
+Award winners must have applied as an art major at Mercyhurst University. (apply.mercyhurst.edu)

-Members of the Mercyhurst University Art faculty will serve as jury for the contest.
-The jurors reserve the right not to award one or more scholarships if the submitted works do not comply with the expected standards of the competition.
+Members of the Mercyhurst University Art Faculty will serve as jury for the contest.
+The jurors reserve the right not to award one of more scholarships if the submitted works do not comply with the expected standards of the competition.

 501 E 38th St